tejas-dharani/autogen-voting-extension/examples/README.md

-# AutoGen Voting Extension Examples
+# VotingAI Examples

-This directory contains comprehensive examples demonstrating various use cases for the AutoGen Voting Extension.
+This directory contains comprehensive examples demonstrating various use cases for VotingAI.

 ## Prerequisites